Semnox-Github/SmartfunRevamp/README.md

 # 7. Native splash screen
 This is the screen that is shown natively in the app before the flutter app is loaded
 1. Save chosen image file in `SmartFunRevamp/assets/splash_screen/splash_screen.png` (you can change the name of the file, but you need to update the name in the next step).
 2. Open file `SmartFunRevamp/flutter_native_splash.yaml` and update `background_image` and `color`.
-You can ommit this step if you used the default name for the image file in the step 1
+You can ommit `background_image` if you used the default name for the image file in the step 1
 3. Run generation tool: `flutter pub pub run flutter_native_splash:create`

 # 8. Native icon app
 This is the icon of the app that is shown in the device berfore opening the app
-1. Save image file in `SmartFunRevamp/assets/icon/icon.png` (you change the name of the file, but you need to update the name in the step 3).
-PNG file with transparent background is recommended
+1. Save image file in `SmartFunRevamp/assets/icon/icon.png` (you can change the name of the file, but you need to update the name in the step 3).
+PNG file with transparent background is recommended.
-2. Open file `SmartFunRevamp/flutter_native_icons.yaml` and update image path if you change it in the step 1
+2. Open file `SmartFunRevamp/flutter_native_icons.yaml` and update image path if you change it in the step 1.
 3. Run generation tool: `flutter pub run flutter_launcher_icons`

 # 9. JSON configuration
 There are serveral parts of the app that can be configured by json files.
 For every configuration there is a file that is shipped inside the app and that is read by default the first time the app is opened.
 After that, the app will fetch a new configuration from the API and will store it in the device.
-The json local file and the API response are merged and the result is stored in the device, so they should have the same format, keys and structure.

-_WARNING: this feature is not implemented yet, so the app will always fetch the configuration from the API until ticket #1005 is done_
+Next time the app is opened, the json from the API will be used instead of the one shipped with the app.

 **Below is a list of the json files that can be configured:**

 ## 9.1.
 Available languages
 The app can be configured to support multiple languages.
-The list of available languages is defined in `SmartFunRevamp/assets/json/available_languages.json` file.
+The list of available languages is defined in `SmartFunRevamp/assets/json/language_container.json` file.
 The format of the file is:
 ```
-[
 {
-    "code": "en",
-    "name": "English"
+  "LanguageContainerDTOList": [
+    {
+      "LanguageId": 2,
+      "LanguageName": "English",
+      "LanguageCode": "en-US",
+      "CultureCode": "en-US"
     },
     {
-    "code": "es",
-    "name": "Español"
+      "LanguageId": 3,
+      "LanguageName": "Spanish",
+      "LanguageCode": "es-ES",
+      "CultureCode": "es-ES"
+    },
+    {
+      "LanguageId": 4,
+      "LanguageName": "French",
+      "LanguageCode": "fr-FR",
+      "CultureCode": "fr-FR"
     }
   ]
+}
 ```

 ## 9.2.
 Default translated strings
 The app can be configured to support multiple languages.
-The list of available languages is defined in `SmartFunRevamp/assets/json/default_translated_strings_en.json` file for the english file, and the language code changes for every language.
+The first time the app is opened the translations strings are shown from the file `SmartFunRevamp/assets/localization/strings.json`.
 The format of the file is:
 ```
 {
+  "string": "Translated string",
-  "hello": "Hello",
+  "hello": "hello translated",
-  "world": "World"
+  "world": "world translated"
 }
 ```

 ## 9.3.
 Parafait defaults
-The file should be located at `SmartFunRevamp/assets/json/parafait_defaults.json`.
+The file should be located at `SmartFunRevamp/assets/json/parafait_defaults_local.json`.
 The format of the file is:
 ```
 {
-    "data": {
   "ParafaitDefaultContainerDTOList": [
     {
       "DefaultValueName": "CARD_FACE_VALUE",
       "DefaultValue": "0"
     },
     {
       "DefaultValueName": "TOKEN_PRICE",
       "DefaultValue": "10"
     },
+    {
+      "DefaultValueName": "POS_CARD_READER_BAUDRATE",
+      "DefaultValue": "9600"
+    },
-            # more items here ...
+    # more items here...
   ]
 }
-}
 ```

 ## 9.4.
 CMS configuration
 It contains data to configure the app such as: home containers, menu itesm, colors, etc. The file is `SmartFunRevamp/assets/json/example_cms.json`
-_TO DO: we need to change the name of this file because is not an example anymore, it is the real file that is shipped with the app_
 The next items are configured in the same file.

 ### 9.4.1.
 Home containers